oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     - Open it
     - Changing to PDB1
     - Using a unified wallet
-        - This means the wallet that is used for the CDB contains the keys for the CDB and the PDB
-        - When you have Multi-Tenant the CDB and the PDB‘s all have independent keys
-        - In this case the
-            - CDB has it’s own Master Encryption Key
-            - The PDB has it’s own Master Encryption Key
-            - If there were a second PDB it would also have it’s own unique Master Encryption Key
     - The script also creates a second wallet
-        - No password needed to read
-        - Database able to connect to it at startup
-        - When restarted it will auto read the wallet and pull any keys that are set in that wallet to do the encryption
-        - If you do not create an autologin wallet when you start the database you need to manually open up the wallet using the password in order to access the keys
-            - Not as secure a method, but less effort when you bounce the database
-            - Most customers use an auto login wallet
     - Note the 2 files in the directory
         - .p12 is the password file
             - Cannot access the file without the password